 Key takeaway:

 The cost to retire in Croatia is highly flexible.
 Retirees who rent long-term and live locally spend far less than those choosing central, tourist-oriented areas.
-For a deeper breakdown, including city-by-city comparisons, rent scenarios, and realistic budgets for different retirement styles, see our detailed guide on the cost to retire in Croatia.
+For a deeper breakdown, including city-by-city comparisons, rent scenarios, realistic budgets for different retirement styles, healthcare cost, see our detailed guide on the cost to retire in Croatia.

 Where You Live Shapes Your Retirement Experience